tranlong204/OpenStock/README.md

 — Built openly, for everyone, forever free.
 Open Dev Society.

 > © Open Dev Society.
-This project is licensed under AGPL-3.0; if you modify, redistribute, or deploy it (including as a web service), you must release your source code under the same license and credit OpenStock.
+This project is licensed under AGPL-3.0; if you modify, redistribute, or deploy it (including as a web service), you must release your source code under the same license and credit the original authors.

 ## Our Honourable Contributors
 - [ravixalgorithm](https://github.com/ravixalgorithm)